-- 31. Thailand has bound 73.7% of its tariff lines (Table III.1); all of its agricultural lines (WTO definition) and 69.5% of its non-agricultural lines are bound in the form of ad valorem, specific or alternative duties depending on the item.
-As a party to the 1996 Ministerial Declaration on Trade in Information Technology Products (the Information Technology Agreement, Thailand finalized the process of binding its tariffs on specific information technology products at zero on 1 January 2005.
-23 - 32.
-Unbound tariff lines cover, inter alia, salt, mineral fuels, chemicals, fertilizers, pulp of wood, transport equipment, rubber products, and iron and steel.
-Where an applied temporary/adjusted MFN ad valorem or AVE rate is higher than the bound rate or where the applied MFN rate is a specific rate and the bound rate an ad valorem rate24, observance of the binding commitments depends on the b Domestic tariff peaks are defined as those exceeding three times the overall simple average applied rate.
+31. Thailand has bound 73.7% of its tariff lines (Table III.1); all of its agricultural lines (WTO definition) and 69.5% of its non-agricultural lines are bound in the form of ad valorem, specific or alternative duties depending on the item.
+As a party to the 1996 Ministerial Declaration on Trade in Information Technology Products (the Information Technology Agreement, Thailand finalized the process of binding its tariffs on specific information technology products at zero on 1 January 2005.23

+32. Unbound tariff lines cover, inter alia, salt, mineral fuels, chemicals, fertilizers, pulp of wood, transport equipment, rubber products, and iron and steel.
+Where an applied temporary/adjusted MFN ad valorem or AVE rate is higher than the bound rate or where the applied MFN rate is a specific rate and the bound rate an ad valorem rate24, observance of the binding commitments depends on the implementation of the "whichever is lower" principle.
+No complaints on breeches of binding commitments have been made so far.
+With about a quarter of all tariff lines unbound, tariffs can be changed at any time, up to the statutory/bound rates, with the consent of only the Cabinet; this imparts a high degree of unpredictability to the tariff.